jenkoian/hacktoberfest-checker/README.md

 * Point browser to [localhost:5000](http://localhost:5000)

+* Note: the project overrides your Node version using .nvmrc which points to the latest Node LTS version.

 ### Running the app within Docker

 As an alternative to the section above, you can run the app within a Docker container: